 Resources for Workplace Controls and Practices

 Employers and employees should use safety best practices to help prevent catastrophic events around dangerous chemicals such as ammonia.
-Graphic Products has numerous tools and resources to assist employers who work with or around dangerous chemicals.
+Graphic Products has numerous tools and safety resources to assist employers who work with or around dangerous chemicals.
 Use a combination of education, proper PPE, and signage that alerts workers to nearby hazards.
 Learn the importance of ammonia pipe marking, pipe marking standards, components of a label, and solutions to help implement an ammonia pipe marking system in your facility in this informative Ammonia Pipe Marking webinar.
 Highlight directions and information for maintenance workers and contractors by creating ammonia pipe markings and other effective visual communication with DuraLabel industrial label and sign printers.
 For assistance or free label and floor marking samples, call: 888.326.9244.